Holy Land (album): Production

+Musical themes

 The opening track "Crossing" features a rendition of O Crux Ave by Giovanni Pierluigi da Palestrina.
 The following songs deal with life in the "holy land" prior to its colonization by the Portuguese and subsequent changes Brazil underwent upon their arrival.

-According to drummer Ricardo Confessori, the track "Nothing to Say" was developed around a drum riff he created around 1994 at a small rural property owned by guitarist Rafael Bittencourt.
+According to drummer Ricardo Confessori, for whom this album marked his studio debut with the band, the track "Nothing to Say" was developed around a drum riff he created around 1994 at a small rural property owned by guitarist Rafael Bittencourt.
 His band mates heard it and soon joined in to create the rest of the song, including the single-note opening riff.
+It turned as one of the most acclaimed songs of the band, dictating the sound of the whole album.

+Title track "Holy Land" contains many indigenous and folkloric influences taken from Brazilian music, but also includes classical arrangements symbolizing Europe at the time.

 Track listing

+Critical reception

+The critical reception of Holy Land was widely acclaimed, and the album is to this day considered a masterpiece of national and international metal music.

+The Roadie Metal website emphasized that Holy Land has become a classic of national metal, mixing metal, Brazilian percussion and giving Angra the status of one of the greatest representatives of the genre.

+Sputnikmusic called Holy Land “an ambitious album” that “never fails to achieve its goal”, combining classic interludes, vocals to the max and folk in an intriguing way, making it “indispensable” for fans of power, progressive or folk metal.